tzheliang/ms-backend-nest/README.md

 Repository for the code solution to NestJS backend test.

+## Setup instructions (Docker)

+1. Make sure docker and docker compose is installed.
+2. Create a copy of the `.env.example` file and rename to `.env`.
+3. Update the configurations as necessary to start the DB init process.

 ## Features

 - Get product information by providing a product code and location.